Albert0i/mysql-vs-redis/README.md

 #### II.
 Run Run Run
 ![alt sql](img/test-sql.JPG)

-I do not oppose to the idea of ORM but it does pose some overhead.
+I do not oppose to the idea of ORM but it does pose some overhead indeed.
 Using direct SQL to read 100 posts is 29ms, which is quite fast, much fast than I can expect...
 Which means our MySQL server can serve 3448 read requests per second in current setting.

 ![alt redis](img/test-redis.JPG)